Domikohlh/citation_val_agentic_ai/README.md

 **Google Services**: This project utilizes Google Vertex AI, Ngrok and Google Drive APIs.
 Users are responsible for their own API costs and quota management.

-**No Liability**: The author(s) of this repository are not liable for any damages, IP bans, or legal consequences arising from the use or misuse of this software.
+**No Liability**: The author of this repository are not liable for any damages, IP bans, or legal consequences arising from the use or misuse of this software.

 *By cloning, forking, or running this repository, you acknowledge that you have read this disclaimer and agree to be bound by its terms.*